Coronavirus - Current situation

 The top priority is protecting everyone's health.
 Currently, the following regulations and recommendations apply:

-- There is a certificate requirement for all activities that take place within the framework of the university, regardless of the number of participants.
+- There is a certificate requirement and an obligation to wear a mask for all activities that take place within the framework of the university, regardless of the number of participants.
 A fact sheet on the general handling of the current situation can be found here.
 Answers to current questions can be found here.

 - The University offers testing opportunities for a so-called ‘UniBE-certificate’ at three locations.
 This certificate is valid only for the University.

 - The compliance with the certificate requirement is controlled by means of random checks.
 The random checks are carried out by authorized and trained personnel of the company VüCH AG.

 - Supervisors, lecturers and organizers of events such as meetings etc. do not have to carry out checks, but they are authorized to do so.